Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 43,956 people, 12,441 houses or apartments, and a median cost of homes of $190,239, El Centro real estate values are some of the lowest in California, although compared to real estate around the nation, El Centro homes are still considered rather expensive.
+With a population of 43,956, 12,441 total housing units (homes and apartments), and a median house value of $197,170, El Centro real estate values are some of the lowest in California, although compared to real estate around the nation, El Centro homes are still considered rather expensive.

 Single-family detached homes are the single most common housing type in El Centro, accounting for 58.67% of the city's housing units.
 Other types of housing that are prevalent in El Centro include large apartment complexes or high rise apartments ( 18.45%), duplexes, homes converted to apartments or other small apartment buildings ( 12.38%), and a few mobile homes or trailers ( 7.34%).